Ruan-pysoft/Text-Based-Game/.github/ISSUE_TEMPLATE/error-report.md

 ---
-name: Bug report
+name: Error report
 about: Create a report to help us improve the game
-title: "[BUG]"
+title: "[ERROR]"
-labels: bug
+labels: error
 assignees: ''

 ---

-**Describe the bug**
+**Describe the error**
-A clear and concise description of what the bug is.
+Paste the error log here (you may want to replace your username with USER or something).

 **To Reproduce**
 Steps to reproduce the behavior:
 1. Go to '...'
 2. Click on '....'
 3. Scroll down to '....'
-4. Bug happens
+4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Console output**
 If applicable,copy & paste console output here.